OpenGridForum/DFDL/calls/2022/2022-11-03_DFDL-WG-Call.md

 | 2022-02-24 | Mike to look back through emails for more information.
 | 2022-08-11 | No further progress
 | 2022-10-06 | Mike to update the issue with the specific language and affected section(s)
+| 2022-11-03 | Steve had some concerns about the proposed lanuage, Mike to look at this again.

 |    325     | Submit OGF DFDL 1.0 to ISO for adoption as an ISO standard (Mike, Steve) |
 | ---------- | --- |